-Passionfruit Gin cocktail recipe
+Passionfruit Gin Cocktail recipe with a twist

-If you’ve fallen in love with the simplicity of this passionfruit gin cocktail but want to upgrade it with a tasty twist, experiment with flavoured gins.
+If you’ve fallen in love with the simplicity of this passionfruit gin cocktail but want to upgrade it with a tasty twist, experiment with flavored gins.
 Bickens do a delicious pink gin with a grapefruit base, which makes a fabulous pairing with passionfruit.
 For more of a citrusy boost, try an O’ndina Gin, a zesty goodness-worthy made in small batches with Southern Italian lemons and oranges.
 A gin with creamy vanilla notes will also work well in this delicious drink.

 For an impressive serve that your guests will adore, garnish with a slice of lemon and extra pulp.
 Add pretty edible flowers for a touch of gorgeousness if serving this cocktail at a wedding or garden party.

-Flavour variations to try
+Flavor variations to try

-Our passionfruit drink blends really well with other fruits to create a more tropical flavour.
+Our passionfruit drink blends really well with other fruits to create a more tropical flavor.
 For pink passion, muddle in some raspberries or strawberries, or try it with mango and pineapple for island vibes.
 Other great combinations are papaya and kiwi.